tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 ```
 This executes `webpack -d --watch` for you.

 You should now see that *dist/bundle.js* has been created.
-If you open *bundle.js*, you will see that your 4 JavaScript files have been compiled to ES5 and the results placed in it.
+If you open *bundle.js*, you will see that your 4 JavaScript files have been compiled to ES5 and the results bundled into it.

 **9) Edit your HTML file**